mui/material-ui/docs/src/pages/customization/unstyled-components/unstyled-components.md

 # Unstyled components

-<p class="description">Implementing a custom design system using Material-UI</p>
+<p class="description">Implementing a custom design system using Material-UI.</p>

 Material-UI unstyled provides a set of components without any styles.
 These can be used to implement a custom design system that is not based on Material Design.

-So far just a few components have been created, but we intend to focus on the unstyled package extensively in the upcoming months.
+So far, just a few components have been created, but we intend to focus on the unstyled package extensively in the upcoming months.

 ## Use cases